wdsmith-lab/ASAP/ASAP_ARCHIVIST_GPT/00_CORE/ARCHIVIST_GPT_README.md

 - ✅ Module and schema version
 - ✅ Commentary on expected behavior

-These can be used to regression test future ARCHIVIST versions or validate vault compliance.

 ---

 ## ⚠️ Limitations (v1.0)

-- Metadata schema locking must be enforced externally (no in-GPT enforcement)
+- Metadata schema locking must be enforced externally (now documented)
 - No database connection or automatic entry persistence (yet)
 - Simulator support is Assetto Corsa-focused during early phases
-- No native schema drift detection
-- Entry versioning is manual
+- Entry versioning is manual (policy now documented)
+- Schema version mismatch handling is enforced by logic, not runtime schema introspection

+---

+## 📘 YAML Frontmatter (New Guidance)

+- Some `.md` files in the vault now use YAML frontmatter for metadata hygiene
+- Fields: `schema_version`, `status`, `last_updated`, `title`
+- Optional for metadata entries; currently used in schemas, changelogs, standards
+- Prompt modules may output frontmatter on request, but default to JSON/Markdown

 ---